Autodesk-Forge/forge-api-dotnet-design.automation/README.md

 ## Support

 Please ask questions on [StackOverflow](https://stackoverflow.com/questions/ask?tags=autodesk-designautomation,csharp) with tag `autodesk-designautomation` tag.
-If it turns out that you may have found a bug, please open an [issue](/issues).
+If it turns out that you may have found a bug, please open an issue

 ## Getting Started